-- DIY wood filler will not match with the wood grains you may have on the surface.
-But if you can find and use white wood glue you can match the color closely.
+- DIY wood filler will not match the wood grains you may have on the surface.
+But if you can find and use white wood glue, you can match the color closely.

 - DIY wood filler will work well for filling small holes (like created by insects, nails, or screws) or scratches.
 But it may not be strong enough to repair large holes, cracks, or gouges in the wood.

-Termites, carpenter ants, carpenter bees, and many other small insects can be damaging for wood furniture.
+Termites, carpenter ants, carpenter bees, and many other small insects can be damaging to wood furniture.

 Killing and removing them at an early stage can be easy if you use wood filler, hardener, or epoxies that can patch up your wood fast.

-However, if you ignore the condition, it can be very challenging when you have to deal with a vast decayed area due to these wood-eating insects.
+However, ignoring the condition can be very challenging when you have to deal with a vast decayed area due to these wood-eating insects.

-Be aware, replacing the complete wood (or a piece of furniture) can be even more painful, especially if it’s your favorite vintage furniture piece.
+Be aware that replacing the complete wood (or a piece of furniture) can be even more painful, especially if it’s your favorite vintage furniture piece.